Other Board Tricks

 MessagEase is a wonderful touch screen keyboard with large keys, very fast typing and lots(!) of possibilities.
 For touch screen devices I believe a tap-and-swipe design is superior to the traditional tap-only approach, especially since tapping your fingers repeatedly on a hard surface can be tiring.
 With the 3×3 large keys of MessagEase you can type fast quite comfortably; I use dual thumbs and have achieved 60 WPM without any auto-correction.
 In the Colemakoid MessagEase layout topic you can read more about this wonderful touch screen "keyboard" and my preferred settings for it.
 Highly recommended for your screen devices!

-Note though, that since 2024 MessagEase has become subscription-based.
+NOTE: In 2024, MessagEase became subscription-based.
 I subscribe to it but I understand it if people don't feel like spending money on their keyboard app.
-If you really want to, it's possible to find an older version of MessagEase, which should be a legal way of using it for free.
+If you really want to, it's probably possible to find an older version of MessagEase which should be a legal way of using it for free.
+Furthermore, no features have been added since we started paying and it's still too bare-bones on Apple products so a worthy replacement might be in order.
+I just haven't found anything with quite the same rich functionality such as drag-return, circling, macros and composing.

 My "Colemakoid" MessagEase setup, as described in the Forum topic linked to above, leaves the most common letters (on tap mappings) alone but moves the drag-mapped letters to resemble a Colemak layout.
 As this means going from predominantly radial drags to more mixed-directional ones, this may not suit everyone.
 I like to bring a bit of Colemak to my touch screen this way.
 I don't think it's faster than the default layout, but for a Colemak typist it should be more intuitive and easier to learn.
 Unfortunately, this kind of layout customization is currently only available for the Android version I believe.